FREQUENTLY ASKED QUESTIONS

 was born in the Dutch-Caribbean, on Curaçao to be precise.
 She lived on Sint Maarten until she was 7 years old, but has lived in the Netherlands for the most part of her life.

-We make dishes that are inspired by traditional recipes from tropical places in the South American and West Indies region, such as Cuba, the Netherlands Antilles, Jamaica, Surinam, Trinidad and Tobago.
-However, The Caribbean Housewife menu is contemporary, has its own signature, and includes ingredients that can be found in Sandinavia, for instance, roots, buckthorn, and edible flowers.
+We make dishes that are inspired by traditional recipes from tropical places in the Latin American and West Indies region, such as Cuba, the Netherlands Antilles, Jamaica, Surinam, Trinidad and Tobago.
+However, The Caribbean Housewife menu is contemporary, has its own signature, and includes ingredients that can be found in Scandinavia, for instance, roots, pumpkins, squash, sea buckthorn, and edible flowers.

-We try to make 3 types of Hot Soul Soups every week, ranging from sweet (e.g. LOVE POTION NO. 9, beet root soup) to mild (e.g. PICK ME UP, PUMPKIN, pumpkin soup) to more spicy / salty (e.g. THE KID IS NOT MY SON, saoto soup).
-The really hot spices such as chilli are added at the last moment, when we serve the soup, and only when you want it.
-We always ask if you want extra chilli in your dish.
+We make different types of dishes and Hot Soul Soups, ranging from sweet (e.g. LOVE POTION NO. 9, beet root soup) to mild (e.g. PICK ME UP, PUMPKIN, pumpkin soup) to more spicy / salty (e.g. SURINAAMSE DAME, peanut soup and THE KID IS NOT MY SON, saoto soup).
+The really hot spices such as chili are added at the last moment, when we serve the soup, and only when you want it.
+We always ask if you want extra chili in your dish.

 Yes!
 Our dishes are suitable for children, and once they get over the hurdle or the thought of veggies, they love the soups.
-We have noticed that when parents are vegetarian / vegan, it is even easier for kids to like our soups.
-Kids especially love our pão de queijo.
+We have noticed that when parents eat plant based / vegetarian / vegan, it is even easier for kids to like our soups.
+Kids especially love our corn bread or pão de queijo.
 Who doesn't?!

 The Caribbean Housewife menu is vegan friendly.
-We do not use meat, fish, poultry, or other animal protein in our dishes.
+We do not use meat, fish, or animal protein in our vegan dishes.
 We do not use products such as soy or palm oil.
 We use organic olive oil from Sicily and organic coconut milk from Vietnam, which has not been picked by monkeys.
 Many coconut products from Thailand are generated by abusing monkeys.
 Read more here

 or inform yourself with this (shocking) video

-The only dishes that are not vegan are our pão de queijo, and empanadas.
+The dishes that are not vegan are our pão de queijo.
 Even our lasagne and mac ‘n cheese can be ordered vegan with two days pre-order in advance.